How to Load a Configuration File

 $configurator->setTempDirectory(__DIR__ . '/temp');

-And we come to the configuration files themselves.
-These are loaded using addConfig()
+Now we get to the configuration files themselves.
+We load them using addConfig()

 :